 flat plains which allows for incredibly easy staging of land-based siege weaponry, is

-likely to be a highly contested area since again it is the center of the world, and if
+likely to be a highly contested area since it is in the center of the world, and if

 with two other nodes, making its ZOI incredibly inefficient.

-B, C, & D are seemingly stronger option than A since
+B, C, & D are stronger options than A since they

-they share borders with more nodes, including the beginner spawn areas, have direct
+share borders with more nodes, including the beginner spawn areas, have direct access

-entering, and their immediately surrounding biomes are forest (except for D), which
+entering, and their closest surrounding biomes are forest (except for D), which may

-will likely make it more difficult to stage siege weapons.
-However, being next to
+make it more difficult to stage siege weapons.
+However, being next to beginner spawn

-beginner spawn areas will probably make them more regularly contested nodes, and their
+areas will probably make them more regularly contested nodes, and their bays can just

-E is an exception to the perimeter rule since it has lots of natural protection (it is
+E was an exception to the perimeter rule since it had lots of natural protection (it is

-surrounded by mountains), the forested area will likely make it hard to stage seige
+surrounded by mountains), the forested area would have made it hard to stage seige

-weapons, its bay can be easily blockaded and controlled, it shares a border with five
+weapons, its bay could be easily blockaded and controlled, it shared a border with five

-nodes (if you count the island node), and is otherwise in the middle of the continent.
+nodes (if you count the island node), and was otherwise in the middle of the continent.

-The downside is that it is a perimeter node, so it's harbor is far from everything
+The downside was that it was a perimeter node, so it's harbor was far from everything

-else, and lacks biome diversity (direct access to only two biomes if you don't count
+else, and it lacked biome diversity (direct access to only two biomes if you don't

-the ocean).
-Since originally writting about this, this area of the map has been
+count the ocean).
+However, since originally writing about this node, this area of the

 S was a perfect area in our analysis.
 It had direct